giangnguyen1992/nexter/README.md

 ## Feautures

 - CSSGrid and Flexbox demo project
-- writed with SASS and compiled with gulp
+- written with SASS and compiled with gulp
 - boilerplate from the course 'Advanced CSS and Sass: Flexbox, Grid, Animations and More!' by Jonas Schmedtmann

 ## Live demo